ansible-collections/amazon.aws/docs/community.aws.iam_group.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Create a group
+    - name: Create a group
-    - iam_group:
+      community.aws.iam_group:
         name: testgroup1
         state: present

-    # Create a group and attach a managed policy using its ARN
+    - name: Create a group and attach a managed policy using its ARN community.aws.iam_group:
-    - iam_group:
         name: testgroup1
         managed_policies:
           - arn:aws:iam::aws:policy/AmazonSNSFullAccess
         state: present

-    # Create a group with users as members and attach a managed policy using its ARN
+    - name: Create a group with users as members and attach a managed policy using its ARN community.aws.iam_group:
-    - iam_group:
         name: testgroup1
         managed_policies:
           - arn:aws:iam::aws:policy/AmazonSNSFullAccess